brillout/wildcard-api/docs/intro.template.md

 - A **large application** may have so many endpoints that maintaining a Wildcard API can become cumbersome and **REST/GraphQL** can make more sense.

-You can implement your prototype with Wildcard, and later, if your prototype grows into a large application having so many endpoints that your Wildcard API becomes cumbersome to maintain, migrate to REST/GraphQL.
+You can implement your prototype with Wildcard and later migrate to REST/GraphQL if your application grows into having too many endpoints.
 Migration is easily manageable by progressively replacing Wildcard endpoints with RESTful/GraphQL endpoints.

 Also, combining a Wildcard API with a RESTful/GraphQL API can be a fruitful strategy.